 - 7.1.
 The closing dates by when applications must be submitted (via the on-line registration form) for entry to the ITC shall be published on the SAICA website at least three months prior to the first date on which the first paper is written. - 7.2.
 Applications for the ITC must be submitted on the official on-line registration form available on the SAICA website and must reach the offices of SAICA on or before the relevant closing date. - 7.3.
 SAICA shall acknowledge receipt of all applications submitted via the on-line registration form via email. - 7.4.
 Entry fees shall be published on the SAICA website. - 7.5.
 Payment of the prescribed entry fees is subject to the following: - 7.5.1.
-A candidate who knows his result of the CTA must submit payment of the prescribed entry fees together with the official on-line registration form on or before the relevant closing date. - 7.5.2.
-Any person who is awaiting the result of a supplementary examination written or to be written by him in order to complete the requirements of a particular education institution for a CTA or equivalent programme, must submit a application for the ITC on or before the relevant closing date. - 7.5.2.1.
+A candidate who has successfully completed his PGDA must submit payment of the prescribed entry fees together with the official on-line registration form on or before the relevant closing date. - 7.5.2.
+Any person who is awaiting the result of a supplementary examination written or to be written by him in order to complete the requirements of a particular education institution for a PGDA, must submit an application for the ITC on or before the relevant closing date. - 7.5.2.1.
 If the candidate becomes eligible for the ITC (i.e. he passes his supplementary examination), SAICA will confirm the candidate's eligibility for the ITC.
 The candidate shall then be required to pay the prescribed examination entry fee. - 7.5.2.2.
-If the candidate is unsuccessful at the CTA or equivalent supplementary examination, the candidate's application will be withdrawn (entry fees shall be refunded if these have been paid to SAICA). - 7.5.3.
+If the candidate is unsuccessful at the PGDA or equivalent supplementary examination, the candidate's application will be withdrawn (entry fees shall be refunded if these have been paid to SAICA).
+Please refer to the "Examination/Assessment Fee Policy" found on the website - 7.5.3.
 The results of candidates who have not paid the prescribed entry fees by the time the results are released shall be withheld until such time as payment is received.
 Such candidates shall also not be allowed to register for any further QE until such time as the outstanding payment is received. - 7.6.
-SAICA shall allow a candidate to submit a late application for entry to the ITC, subject to the payment of increased fees (original fee plus a penalty), up to 14 days before the date of the examination.
+SAICA shall allow a candidate to submit a late application (after registration closing date) for entry to the ITC, subject to the payment of increased fees (original fee plus a penalty), up to 14 days before the date of the examination.
 After such time, a candidate shall only be allowed to submit a late application if SAICA is satisfied that exceptional circumstances prevented that candidate from submitting his application any earlier.
-The candidate concerned must write to SAICA to explain the circumstances of the case, and SAICA shall consider such explanation and make whatever decision it deems fit in its sole and absolute discretion. - 7.7.
+The candidate concerned must write to SAICA (Project Director Education) to explain the circumstances of the case, and SAICA shall consider such explanation and make whatever decision it deems fit in its sole and absolute discretion. - 7.7.
 SAICA shall inform candidates who are eligible for the ITC in writing (which may be by e-mail) only once the SAICA secretariat has confirmed that all requirements have been met. - 7.8.
-If a person who has entered for an examination withdraws or absents himself from the whole or any portion of the examination, a refund shall not be given unless such candidate withdraws or is absent for medical or other exceptional circumstances beyond his control and he requests a refund within 14 days of the date of the examination and provides SAICA with valid evidence substantiating the reason for his absence. - 7.9.
+If a person who has entered for an examination withdraws or absents himself from the whole or any portion of the examination, a refund shall not be given unless such candidate withdraws or is absent for medical or other exceptional circumstances beyond his control and he requests a refund within 14 days of the date of the

+- examination and provides SAICA with valid evidence substantiating the reason for his absence. - 7.9.
 Refunds may be subject to an administrative charge.
+Please refer to the "Examination/Assessment Fee Policy" found on the website